 The second largest zoning category is multi-family.
-Large pockets of multi-family development are generally located off Scaleybark and Marsh Roads.
+Large pockets of multifamily development are generally located off Scaleybark and Marsh Roads.
 Pockets of multi-family development are also located along and just off Park Road.

 The third largest zoning category is business.
 The business zoning districts (B1 and B2), along with office, are generally located along Park Road north and south of Woodlawn Road.
-This area, generally located in the southeast portion of the study area, is considered an activity center.
-As is often the case with many activity centers, the Park Road activity center generally consists of a mix of commercial, retail, office, personal service and multi-family residential uses.
-Other zoning districts represented in this activity center include UR-2, MUDD, B-D, and NS.
-The wide array of zoning districts reflects the different types of activities and uses represented in the activity center.
+This area, generally located in the southeast portion of the study area, is considered a Mixed Use Activity Center.
+As is often the case with many Activity Centers they generally consists of a mix of commercial, retail, office, personal service and multi-family residential uses.
+Other zoning districts represented in this Activity Center include UR-2, MUDD, B-D, and NS.

 EXISTING ZONING for the Plan Area

 Generalized Zoning Category Acres % of Total

 Single Family 1458.4 70.6%

 Multi-Family 419.6 20.3%

 Urban Residential 13.3 0.6%

 Business (Retail) 76.6 3.7%

 Office 74.2 3.6%

 Mixed Use 11.3 0.5%

 Institutional 9.9 0.5%

 Industrial 2.7 0.1%

 TOTAL 2066.0 100.0%

-Source: Charlotte-Mecklenburg Planning
+0 Source: Charlotte-Mecklenburg Planning Department, Oct 2011